FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task2_1_Understanding_role_cluster_role.md

   Service Accounts are used by Pods to authenticate against the Kubernetes API, ensuring that API calls are securely identified and appropriately authorized based on the assigned roles and permissions.

 #### Pre-defined RBAC Default Roles
 Kubernetes comes with some default RBAC roles and clusterroles which are required for bootstrapping the cluster.
 For example, the role "system:controller:bootstrap-signer" grants the permission to Kubernetes nodes to bootstrap themselves.
 It automatically approves and signs certain CSRs used for node bootstrapping.

-Another example is the *cluster-admin* ClusterRole, which grants full administrative privileges across the entire cluster.
-This role allows nearly unrestricted access to all resources in the cluster, making it suitable for highly privileged users who need to manage and configure any aspect of the cluster.
+- pre-defined role "system:controller:bootstrap-signer"

+this role is namespaced. it only grant permission to resource in namespace kube-system

 ```bash
 kubectl get role system:controller:bootstrap-signer -n kube-system -o yaml